SockRocks/advancedSetsLibrary/README.md

 *********************Installation*********************
-Ensure that Python is installed on your machine then run `pip install SetCalcPy` Invoke `import SetCalcPy` in your file or console!
+Ensure that Python is installed on your machine then run `pip install SetCalcPy` Invoke `from SetCalcPy import Set` in your file or python console!
 Enjoy!

+Alternatively you can install the wheel file provided in this repository and run `pip install SetCalcPy-1.2.2-py3-none-any.whl` in command prompt
+(or the equivalent on your OS) from the directory you installed this in.

 *********************Simple Operations*********************
 + Declare sets like so `A = Set(1,2,3)` and `B = Set(1,2,Set(3,4))